ATNU/poetic-transformations-server/EndpointList.md

 # View a single version of a poem
 Provide a document path and receive XML file in full.
 The path should be retrieved from the information sent in the version index.
 The path must be URL encoded before sending.
+The <exist:result> tag contains a 'exist:hits' tag that describes the total number of hits.

 ## URL
 /doc/:path